Ethical Dilemma: Is It Okay To Kill Bees In Order To Test Insecticides?

 I also advocate that better regulatory tests are needed, and the agrochemicals industry must be forced to comply with them PRIOR to authorizations being granted.

-Poor regulatory tests can result in more wildlife casualties than would otherwise have been the case.
-The whole scandal of neonicotinoids meant that independent scientists needed to provide yet more and more evidence to counter the flawed studies allowed by agro-chemical industry-friendly regulators.
+For example, the whole scandal of neonicotinoids meant that independent scientists needed to provide yet more and more evidence to counter the flawed studies allowed by agro-chemical industry-friendly regulators, thereby necessitating the need for further tests.

 As a result, yet more bees were needed for the testing of these poisons, and inevitably, more bees died as a result of neonicotinoids in the environment.
-Had regulatory tests been adequate in the first place, mass bee deaths and colony losses could have been avoided, and the additional research would not have been needed.

-All of this brings me to the issue of the ethics of regulatory testing, given that species die in the process of tests being conducted.
 This issue has long been on my mind, such that I had considered writing a page about it years ago.
 Then recently I was asked the question directly:

 “Do you agree with the testing of insecticides on bees?
 After all, bees are killed in the process”.